catchupTJC/catchuptjc.github.io/_posts/2021-03-09-(SG)The Significance Of Suffering.md

 Even today, we may have this mindset that if we are blessed, then we are someone who fears God.
 If we are suffering, then we are not blessed.
 If we believe in God and we hence suffer, some might say this is a shameful thing.

-1 Peter 4:16
+> *Yet if anyone suffers as a Christian, let him not be ashamed, but let him glorify God in this matter.*
-*Yet if anyone suffers as a Christian, let him not be ashamed, but let him glorify God in this matter.*
+> 1 Peter 4:16

 However, Peter says to not be ashamed if you suffer as a Christian!
 Christians may face persecutions etc. because of their faith.
 Why do we need to suffer if we believe in Jesus?
 Sometimes, God allows us to experience these things.